 For anyone considering investing their time (and money) into it, Flow the Animation Tool appears to have many competitors and offer features that you can get elsewhere.
 However, a closer look reveals that Flow really does translate creative expression into software, and it paints a convincing picture of its future potential.

 The current version of Flow is awesome for UI Animation and code export.
 It generates super clean code that can easily be integrated into existing web or iOS projects.
 The next major version will incorporate developer APIs and services for making dev work smoother.
 Longer term, we plan to incorporate Interaction Design features, including app layout, user flow and components.
 Throughout all of that, the potential for Flow to be used purely as an animation tool will grow by leaps and bounds.
 We put all our proceeds into making the tool better, so you’ve purchased a license, or are thinking of doing so, then you’re actually contributing to the development of Flow itself.

 Stepping back a bit, I’d like to offer some insight into our decision-making process.
 Basically, why we are where we are and how that’s actually the right place to be for our bigger vision.

 The Market is Saturated with Prototyping Tools

 Years ago we had Flash which, despite its shortcomings, was a tool that actually allowed designers to produce products that could ship live.
 A designer could create beautiful interfaces, animate them, and incorporate their work directly into websites.
-Based on some pretty high level thoughts on flash, Apple decided to not allow it to be used to publish apps for the iOS platform.
-This created a vacuum where there were no effective tools that designers could use to explore and produce interfaces.
+Based on some pretty high level Thoughts on Flash, Apple decided to not allow it to be used to publish apps for the iOS platform.
+This created a vacuum where there were no effective tools that designers could use to experiment and produce interfaces.
 As a response, an era of prototyping arose where tools like Framer X, Marvel, Principle and Flinto were able to provide some very great features for designing interactions.